maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 ## [Biggest Single Number]()

-We cant not use `ORDER BY num DESC LIMIT 1`
+Can Not use `ORDER BY num DESC LIMIT 1`
 > if there is no such **bigger single number**
 ```console
 Input: {"headers": {"number": ["num"]}, "rows": {"number": [[8],[1],[8],[3],[4],[3],[1],[4],[5],[5],[6],[6]]}}